sayhiben/rails-saas-boilerplate/README.md

 - ✅ Postgres
 - ✅ rvm
 - ✅ Code quality checks with Brakeman, Rubocop, and Rails Best Practices
-- ⛔ Tests of dubious quality
+- ⚠ Testing with RSpec & Capybara

 ## Getting started
 First, get Postgres installed and running.
 Then, run this: